Multiculturalism and Islam: Incompatibility with secular society

 Incompatibility with secular society has been influenced by a stance against multiculturalism advocated by recent philosophers, closely linked to the heritage of New Philosophers.
 Fiery polemic on the subject by proponents like Pascal Bruckner and Paul Cliteur has kindled international debate.

 Introduction of sharia in Western countries

 In Canada, the possible introduction of sharia family courts became a contentious issue, and received much media attention.
 In the UK, London is far more segregated on religious grounds than by race; 25% of London's seven million residents live in religiously segregated neighbourhoods.

 Suspicion towards Muslims

 A survey showed that 18% in Britain think that "a large proportion of British Muslims feel no sense of loyalty to this country and are prepared to condone or even carry out acts of terrorism".
-A TNS/Global poll showed that 31% in Britain would feel comfortable living next to a Muslim; this figure dropped to 21 percent after the 7/7 bombings in London.
+A 2026 study conducted by British Future and the British Muslim Trust showed that 17% of Britons “strongly agree” that “the growth in the Muslim population poses a foundational threat to UK culture”.